Last Updated on December 14, 2022 by

 1-Connect Reel to Rod

-The very first step in setting up a fishing line correctly is to connect the reel to the rod.
+The first step in correctly setting up a fishing line is to connect the reel to the rod.
 On the rod, open the reel seat.
 Ensure that it is big enough for the reel to fit in easily without breaking or tinting the rod.
 Now place the reel foot into the reel seat and tighten it.
 Ensure the reel foot is perfectly fit and sturdy, as a wobbly reel can cause your rod to break when pressure is applied.

 2-Put the Line on By Spooling the Reel

-The next important step is to putting line or, in fishing terms, “spool the reel.”
+The next important step is to put a line or, in fishing terms, “spool the reel.”
 To spool the reel, open the bait and place the fishing line around the reel for once.
 Now you will have two pieces of line that are connected through the reel.
 Make a knot on the end of the line using two lines.
 You can make the standard overhand knot.
 With the remaining line, tie another knot.
-Now close the bail by cutting the line at 1/4th distance from the reel.
+Now close the bail by cutting the line at 1/4th from the reel.